catppuccin/palette/README.md

 2. Navigate to Settings > Dockers > Palette in Krita
 3. Open the "Choose Palette" button in the bottom left corner of Palette docker
 4. Select "Import a new palette from file"
-5. Open Catppuccin.kpl from the dialog that appears
+5. Open a file in `gpl/` in the dialog that appears

 ### Inkscape

 1. Clone this repository locally
 2. Navigate to Edit > Preferences > System > User palettes in Inkscape
 3. Press the "Open" button next to the folder path
-4. Copy "Catppuccin.gpl" to this folder
+4. Copy the files in `gpl/` to this folder

 ### Aseprite